Updated November 2021

-Through actions by the CDC, the FHFA, and the Department of Housing and Urban Development, an updated eviction and foreclosure moratorium is going into effect through December 31, 2020.
-What are the specifics of this update?
+Through actions by the CDC, the FHFA, and the Department of Housing and Urban Development, an updated eviction and foreclosure moratorium was in effect through December 31, 2020.

-The CDC and HHS are issuing an order that will halt evictions through the end of 2020 in specific cases.
-This order does not apply in areas where state or local eviction moratoriums are just as strict as the details of the CDC’s order.
+The CDC and HHS issued an order to halt evictions through the end of 2020 in specific cases.
+This order did not apply in areas where state or local eviction moratoriums were just as strict as the details of the CDC’s order.
 The order was officially published on September 4th and ultimately extended until September 30, 2021.

-- It halts the eviction of any covered individual until the end of December 2020.
+- It halted the eviction of any covered individual until its official expiration.

-- There are limitations on who is a covered individual.
+- It included limitations on who is a covered individual.

-- It does not remove the obligation to pay rent back at a later date.
+- It did not remove the obligation to pay back rent at a later date.

-- It does not remove the ability to charge late fees or penalties.
+- It did not remove the ability to charge late fees or penalties.

-- It does not allow tenants to break their lease outside of the nonpayment of rent.
+- It did not allow tenants to break their lease outside of the nonpayment of rent.

-To qualify under this eviction moratorium, the tenant must:
+To qualify under this eviction moratorium, the tenant was required to: